-The Chancellor has announced new measures to extend financial support to those struggling to make ends meet during the coronavirus crisis, but it’s not always easy to know who qualifies or how to claim.
+The Chancellor has announced new measures to extend financial support to those struggling to make ends meet during the second lockdown, but it’s not always easy to know who qualifies or how to claim.

 Lots of people have seen their incomes plummet as their work has dried up, are facing redundancy, or are unable to work because they are self-isolating or unwell.
 These can be really worrying times, so it’s vital to get all the support you possibly can.

 Here’s what you need to know about some of the benefits and financial help that you might be eligible for during these difficult times.